What is Evomela?

 Who should not use Evomela?

 Do not receive Evomela if you are allergic to melphalan or any of the ingredients in Evomela.
-See the end of this guide for a complete list of ingredients in Evomela.
+See the end of this leaflet for a complete list of ingredients in Evomela.

 What should I tell my healthcare provider before using Evomela?